Jadocee/Concurrent-Programming-Simulation/readme.md

 customers have to wait for the entire party (all current customers) to leave before they can get their seats.

 Using **semaphores**, design and implement an algorithm that manages the customers entering and leaving the ice-cream parlour in line with manager’s rules.
 Use threads to simulate multiple/concurrent customers.
-Your solution must be fair
+Your solution must be fair  and starvation free.
-- starvation free.
 Assume no time is wasted in taking seat, serving/starting eating ice-cream and leaving the parlour.

 ### Problem 3: Monitoring The Ice-Cream Parlour